AspectVR007/Sidewalk-Detector/README.md

-These are the certain command you need for it:
+These are the certain commands you need for it:

+This is the command for the sidewalk: python3 /opt/jetson-inference/python/examples/imagenet.py \
+--model=models/sidewalk/resnet18.onnx \
+--input_blob=input_0 --output_blob=output_0 \
+--labels=data/sidewalks/labels.txt \
+data/sidewalks/test/sidewalk/sidewalk_00034.jpg output.jpg 2>&1 | grep -i "class #"

+This is the command for something that isnt a sidewalk: python3 /opt/jetson-inference/python/examples/imagenet.py \
+--model=models/sidewalk/resnet18.onnx \
+--input_blob=input_0 --output_blob=output_0 \
+--labels=data/sidewalks/labels.txt \
+data/sidewalks/test/not_sidewalk/not_sidewalk_00000.jpg output2.jpg 2>&1 | grep -i "class #"

-This is the command for it.
+This is the command for a random image.
 It shows a complete random image of either a sidewalk or a road.

 IMG=$(find data/sidewalks/test -name "*.jpg" | shuf -n 1) && \
 echo "Testing: $IMG" && \